day8/re-frame/docs/Performance-Problems.md

 These kinds of tweaks would improve performance:

-- don't give the entire game state to each of the 361 sub components and then ask them to extract what they need.
+- don't give the entire game state to each of the 361 subcomponents and then ask them to extract what they need.
 Instead, give each just the state it needs, and nothing more.
 That will make the `=` process faster.
-It will also allow for Reagent to figure out that 360 of the sub components have the same props as last time, and don't need rerendering.
+It will also allow for Reagent to figure out that 360 of the subcomponents have the same props as last time, and don't need rerendering.
 And, so, only one sub-component will be rerendered when the parent "board level" component rerenders.